RTamaasP/AMAM-loottable/readme.md

-Loottable expansion for [AMAM VillagersRestricted](https://modrinth.com/datapack/amam-villagersrestricted) datapack
+Loottable expansion for [AMAM VillagersRestricted](https://modrinth.com/datapack/amam-villagersrestricted) datapack.

+Adds the custom item needed in the datapack above for villagers' summoning into vanilla structures, like villages, trial chambers or shipwrecks.